Lumber: Plastic lumber

 Structural lumber may also be produced from recycled plastic and new plastic stock.
 Its introduction has been strongly opposed by the forestry industry.
 Blending fiberglass in plastic lumber enhances its strength, durability, and fire resistance.
 Plastic fiberglass structural lumber can have a "class 1 flame spread rating of 25 or less, when tested in accordance with ASTM standard E 84," which means it burns more slowly than almost all treated wood lumber.

+Timber mark

+A timber mark is a code beaten on to cut wood by a specially made hammer to show the logging licence.

 History

-The basic understanding of lumber, or “sawn planks,” came about in North America in the seventeenth century.

-Lumber is the most common and widely used method of sawing logs.
-Plain sawn lumber is produced by making the first cut on a tangent to the circumference of the log.
-Each additional cut is then made parallel to one before.
-This method produces the widest possible boards with the least amount of log waste.

-Lumber manufacturing globally is determined by the preferred style of building; areas with a "wood building culture" (homes were built from wood rather than other materials like brick) are the countries with significant sawmilling industries.
-Historical wood-frame home building regions are: Europe, North America, China.
-Different areas of the world are recognized as significant timber suppliers; however, these areas (Indonesia, Sarawak, New Guinea, etc.) are exporters of raw logs and do not have a significant domestic lumber producing industry.